-8 Delivering the Police and Crime Plan 2016-2020
+9 Delivering the Police and Crime Plan

-During 2020-21 work will continue to deliver the Police and Crime Plan 2016-2020, including the emergency chapter for COVID-19.
-The detailed delivery plan to support the Police and Crime Plan is monitored by senior managers within the Commissioner's office on a regular basis.
-The delivery of the Police and Crime Plan assists the Commissioner to secure and maintain efficient and effective policing services across the West Midlands.
+During 2021/22 a new police and crime will be developed covering the period up to 2024.
+The delivery of the Police and Crime Plan will assist the Commissioner to secure and maintain efficient and effective policing services across the West Midlands.
 The Commissioner will continue to work with West Midlands Police in the delivery of the Force's strategies and plans.